hguldev/origamitest/README.md

 # Origami Coding Test

- A simple Checkout test for ITV.
+ A simple Checkout test for Origami.

+ Additional considerations:

+ add() and find() methods are using synchronised to stop multiple threads from interacting with the map at the same time.
+ However, this could potentially be improved upon by locking the map when it is being accessed.
+This would allow threads to find items in the map concurrently.

  ## Build and Run
  Navigate to project root